REI Co-op Gauntlet GTX - Women's Review

 Our Analysis and Test Results

 The REI Co-op Gauntlet GTX Glove is a thin, dexterous option that offers a nice level of warmth and comfort.
 It performs well during active days in cold weather but should be left at home when the temperatures seriously plummet.
-It's $70 tag makes it an affordable option that offers a decent level of performance.

 Looking for exceptional warmth?
 You're not going to find it here.
-While this glove does feature a synthetic polyester fill that retains heat in the wet conditions, it's one of the least warm gloves tested.
+While this glove does feature a synthetic polyester fill that retains heat in wet conditions, it's one of the least warm gloves tested.
 While the polyester fill provides some level of insulation, the shell isn't very windproof.
 Our testers experienced cold hands while plowing down the mountain, but found that warmth was retained in the glove heading up the chairlift.

 When assessing the make-up of the glove and testing it in the field, we observe that the shell is quite porous and breathable.
 This allows the glove to breathe, venting moisture readily, ensuring that hands don't stay wet and moist during the day.
 This is great for activewear, however, when just sitting around in super cold temps, we found our digits turning to blocks of ice.
-Many other gloves and mitts in this review provide a better sanctuary from the cold, but the REI Gauntlet GTX still has a place as an active-wear glove that will keep your hands warm in mild to cold conditions.
+Many other gloves and mitts in this review provide a better sanctuary from the cold, but it still has a place as an active-wear glove that will keep your hands warm in mild to cold conditions.

 Outfitted with a Gore-Tex outer, we are surprised by the level of water resistance offered in this glove.
 The material itself does wonders when in contact with snow, however, the craftsmanship is where this ship sinks.
 In our water tests, we learned that when encountering water on the surface, it does a great job wicking away moisture.
 However, when submerged underwater, and truly put to the ultimate test, this glove leaked through the seam, making our hands wet and damp.
 When wearing it in wet conditions, we observed a similar level (or lack thereof) performance.
 While this glove does ok, it's not a top recommendation for wet climates where you might see a lot of moisture.